krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - required for bring-your-own-license (__BYOL__) scenarios
   - You __pay per host__, not per instance.
 - __savings plans__ where you can commit to a certain amount of usage for various compute services.
 You have a one or three-year commitment.

-#### Reserved instances:
-- Provides a capacity reservation when used in a __specific AZ__,
-- __Can switch AZ within the same region__
-- Can change the instance size within the __same instance type__

-#### Savings Plan
-With Compute Savings Plan, you can get a significant discount (up to 66%) on any compute services such as EC2, Lambda, and Fargate Containers.
+  - With Compute Savings Plan, you can get a __significant discount (up to 66%)__ on any compute services such as __EC2, Lambda, and Fargate__ Containers.

-So, the compute savings plan applies to both server-based and serverless computing.
+  - So, the compute savings plan applies to both __server-based and serverless computing__.
-Reservation applies only to EC2 instances and does not cover serverless usage.
+  - __Reservation applies only to EC2 instances and does not cover serverless usage.__

 ### Architecture Patterns